nuecho/rivr/build-instructions.md

         gradlew.bat build

 The `gradlew` script will download Gradle in your user directory (i.e. your home) and use it from there.
 Of course, following invocations of `gradlew` will not trigger the download of Gradle.

 NOTE: The gradle wrapper can be configured via the gradle-wrapper.properties file, under the gradle/wrapper folder.
 The most important property is the distributionUrl, which determines which version of Gradle is downloaded.
-The pattern for the url
+The pattern for the URL is: `http://services.gradle.org/distributions/gradle-[versionNumber]-[versionStyle].zip`.
-is: `http://services.gradle.org/distributions/gradle-[versionNumber]-[versionStyle].zip`.
 The `versionStyle` can be either `bin` or `all`; `bin` only contains the runtime, where `all` also contains the documentation and source.
 By default, we are using `bin`.

 ## Eclipse integration

 Install the Gradle IDE plugin from [Spring's update site](http://dist.springsource.com/release/TOOLS/gradle).
 To load the projects inside Eclipse, choose File -> Import -> Gradle -> Gradle Project, select the root directory of the project, click Build Model and finish.

 You can also configure which version of Gradle the IDE plugin uses: go to Window -> Preferences -> Gradle and change the URI of Gradle distribution.
 This is the same URL pattern as the Gradle wrapper.

 The Rivr subprojects (rivr-core, rivr-voicexml, rivr-voicexml-dialogue-runner) can also be imported into Eclipse without using the Gradle plugin.
 In order to to so, you must generate the corresponding `.project` files.
 Simply run `gradlew eclipse`.

 NOTE: If later on you install the Eclipse Gradle plugin, you can convert the projects into Gradle projects by applying the Gradle nature: